-SPRINGFIELD - Madison County has been issued a final property assessment equalization factor of 1.0000, according to David Harris, Director of the Illinois Department of Revenue.
+SPRINGFIELD - Madison County has been issued a final property assessment equalization factor of 1.0000, according to David Harris, director of the Illinois Department of Revenue (IDOR).

-The property assessment equalization factor, often called the "multiplier", is the method used to achieve uniform property assessments among counties, as required by law.
-This equalization is particularly important because some of the state's 6,600 local taxing districts overlap into two or more counties (e.g. school districts, junior college districts, fire protection districts).
-If there were no equalization among counties, substantial inequities among taxpayers with comparable properties would result.
+The property assessment equalization factor, often called the "multiplier," is the method used to achieve uniform property assessments among counties, as required by law.
+This equalization is particularly important because some of the state's 6,600 local taxing districts overlap into two or more counties (e.g., school districts, junior college districts, fire protection districts).
+If there was no equalization among counties, substantial inequities among taxpayers with comparable properties would result.

 Under a law passed in 1975, property in Illinois should be assessed at one-third (1/3) of its market value.
-Farm property is assessed differently, with farm homesites and dwellings subject to regular assessing and equalization procedures, but with farmland assessed at one-third of its agriculture economic value.
-Farmland is not subject to the state equalization factor.
+Farm property is assessed differently with farm homesites and dwellings subject to regular assessing and equalization procedures.

-Assessments in Madison County are at 33.32 percent of market value, based on sales of properties in 2019, 2020, and 2021.

-The equalization factor currently being assigned is for 2022 taxes, payable in 2023.
+Farmland is assessed at one-third of its agriculture economic value and not subject to the state equalization factor.
+Assessments in Madison County are at 33.32% of market value, based on sales of properties in 2020, 2021, and 2022.
+The equalization factor currently being assigned is for 2023 taxes, payable in 2024.

 Last year's equalization factor for the county was 1.0000.

 The final assessment equalization factor was issued after a public hearing on the tentative factor.

-The tentative factor issued in December 2022 was 1.0618.
+The tentative factor issued on 02-Nov-2023 was 1.0889.